GaoxingAbdullah/gaoxingabdullah.github.io/index.md

 ## News
 -  <strong>[April.
 2024]</strong> My team and I won first place in the 2024 College of Computer Science and Technology International Students Hackathon at Zhejiang Normal University (ZJNU).

 -  <strong>[August.
-2024]</strong> Paper title: "ESMA-IOMT: Efficient and Secure Mutual Authentication in IoMT with RLWE-Based Encryption and Boneh-Boney Signatures"  has been accepted at the 2IEEE HealthCom International Conference on E-health Networking, Application & Services(HEALTHCOM), 2024 (Nara, Japan).
+2024]</strong> Paper title: "ESMA-IOMT: Efficient and Secure Mutual Authentication in IoMT with RLWE-Based Encryption and Boneh-Boney Signatures"  has been accepted at the IEEE International Conference on E-health Networking, Application & Services(HEALTHCOM), 2024 (Nara, Japan).

 {% include_relative _includes/publications.md %}